ScotGovAnalysis/rpkgchecker/README.md

 [`available.packages`](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/available.packages)
 function.

-The `contriburl` argument of `available.packages` allows to specify the URL for a particular CRAN repository.
+The `contriburl` argument of `available.packages` is one way to specify the URL for a particular CRAN repository.

 In turn, the **rpkgchecker** functions `available_packages_tb` and `available_packages_long` allow for a specific CRAN repository to be